darkhelmet/dashvee/posts/how-do-i-load-balance.md

 ## Three Musketeers, err, packets

-As I said, the firewall does TCP load balancing.
-What's a [TCP packet](http://en.wikipedia.org/wiki/TCP_packet#TCP_segment_structure)?
+First of all, what even is a [TCP packet](http://en.wikipedia.org/wiki/TCP_packet#TCP_segment_structure)?
 Well it's a header and some data.
 The header has **source and destination ports**, flags, sequence numbers etc. The data is your HTTP request/response.

-But where does IP come in?
+What about the IP part of TCP/IP?
+It's [another layer down](http://en.wikipedia.org/wiki/OSI_model).
 An [IP packet](http://en.wikipedia.org/wiki/IP_packet) wraps a TCP packet.
 It also has a header and some data.
 It's header has all sorts of fun things too, the important parts being the **source and destination IP addresses**.

 But things talk over ethernet, right?
 So what about the [ethernet frame](http://en.wikipedia.org/wiki/Ethernet_frame)?
 The ethernet frame holds the IP packet.
 It has things like the **source and destination MAC addresses**.

 ## Cool story bro

 So why do we care about all this?

 These are all things we can use to identify where a packet came from and where it needs to go.
 Therefore, these are all things a load balancer can use to figure out how to, umm, balance load.

 *Sort of.*

 TCP is a connection based protocol.
 HTTP is a request/response based protocol.
 The browser opens a connection to the server, and can send multiple HTTP requests over that connection.
-This means the firewalls load balance the connections, not the HTTP requests.
+This means the firewall load balances the connections, not the HTTP requests.

 When a new connection is established, the firewall picks the next server in the round robin order, and all packets on that connection go to that server.
-It makes note of where the connection is going, and can route the TCP packets to the correct server.
+It makes note of where the connection is going, and can then merrily route the TCP packets to the correct server.
 The load balancing part of things happens when the connection is made.
 Once that's done, it's just directing packets.

 So if the load balancer is just routing TCP packets, how does it do that?
 How does it remember a connection?